California Adventures Series: Missions Tour

 - There are no time extensions for any reason, including weather, mechanical failures, accidents, illness, etc.

-NOTE: Please contact the Missions to verify open hours.
+NOTE: Please contact the missions to verify open hours.

-- You may choose to document each visit with your selfie and Mission stamp photo recorded in SpotWalla.
-You would email the link to the ride you created in SpotWalla records to the Ride Chair.
-The Ride Chair will be able to view the track of the ride and all the pictures that have been embedded.
-The date time stamps should be available to the ride chair.
-Refer to the Electronic Journaling page for more information about SpotWalla.
+- If using SpotWalla to track your rides, you may document each mission visit by attaching your selfie(s) to waypoints recorded in SpotWalla.
+Upon completion, the Ride Chair will be able to view the track(s) of the ride and all the embedded pictures so that they need neither be printed nor emailed.
+Refer to the Electronic Journaling page for more information about documenting your ride using SpotWalla.

 Certified Finishers will be invited to attend Finishers' celebrations.